 Democracy Monument was built in 1939 to mark the end of absolute monarchy in Thailand and the introduction of a "people's constitution".
 It was really just the beginning of a decades-long struggle to achieve a truly representative political system.
 Many of the most momentous milestones in that battle have taken place on the stretch between Thammasat University and Democracy Monument.
 This is essentially a stroll through Thailand's modern political history.

-Pin Klao Bridge, Thammasat University, October Memorial, Democracy Monument
+Phra Pin-klao Bridge, 14th October Memorial, Democracy Monument

 From any of the main piers, such as Saphan Taksin, Ratchawong or Phra Arthit, take the orange-flagged riverboat to the N12 pier, which is the Phra Pin Klao Bridge stop.
 At certain times of the day you can also catch the Green and Yellow flagged boats.
 Just don’t take the blue-flagged Tourist boat: it doesn’t stop at N12.